Samuel-de-Oliveira/CanUseTimer/README.md

     sudo canusetimer-terminal

 for arch distribuitions:

     canusetimer-terminal

-You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).
+You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon) in arch distribuitions this is not required.

 ---
 ## Why use?